 - Line breaks in plain text

 - Line breaks in cell formulas

 One thing is certain, you shouldn’t use two cells for creating the illusion of line breaks.

 This one is easy.
-While I’m editing the text of a cell, I can simply press
+While you’re editing the text of a cell, you can simply press

 NOTE: This will automatically set Wrap Text ON for cell